JPalluel/markdown-challenge/README.md

 #### Funny story about me:

-*I am a big fan of the Lord of the Ring, going to hobbiton was on my bucketlist...
-Checked!
+*I am a big fan of the Lord of The Ring, iused to have aragorn posters all over my room...*

+##### TL, DR:

+ *And going to hobbiton was on my bucketlist...
+Done!*